Sierra Linda High School

 Sierra Linda High School is a high school located in the west part of Phoenix, Arizona, USA, administered by the Tolleson Union High School District.
-On October 3rd, 2025, the homecoming dance was canceled so that cross country could practice.
-It had 1,787 students as of October 1, 2013, but currently holds about 1,867 as of the 2018–19 school year.
+The school serves about 1,860 students as of the 2023–2024 school year.
 It opened in 2008; due to facility issues, students attended the first semester of classes at La Joya Community High School, then moved into the campus in January 2009.
 Students of the 2012 cohort were the first graduating class, with approximately 355 students.
 Valley Metro Bus's route 67 terminates outside of the school.